Importing a Car from Japan to Ireland? Help Guide

 1. Find the car you want:

-The beauty about the auctions is all cars are graded.
-This ranges from 1.0 to 5.0, with 5.0 indicating ‘as new’ condition and 1.0 indicating ‘very poor’ condition.
+The overall vehicle is graded from from 1.0 to 6.0, with 6.0 indicating ‘as new’ condition and 1.0 indicating ‘very poor’ condition.
+R or RA identifies vehicles with a repair history from accident damage.
 In reality, condition ratings seen at auction generally range from 3.0 for cars that are pretty rough to 4.5 for something in immaculate condition.
-The system of grading varies across Japan but the following table provides a rough guide to the system used.
-Often interior and exterior condition are graded separately, and sometimes an A, B, C, D system is used for interior grading, with ‘A’ being the best.
-Rated ‘0’ cars are those that have been accident damaged and repaired.
+In addition to the overall grade the interior and exterior are grade from A to E, A being pristine condition, E being bad condition.
+The system of grading varies across Japan but the following tables provide a rough guide to the system used.

 Grade Description